shamimbdpro/wp-maximum-upload-file-size/readme.txt

 1. Open WordPress admin, go to Plugins, click Add New
 2. Enter "increase maximum upload" in search and hit Enter
-3. Plugin will show up as the first on the list, click "Install Now"
+3. The Plugin will show up as the first on the list, click "Install Now"
 4. Activate & open plugin's settings page located in the main admin menu

 Or if needed, install manually;

 1. Download the plugin.
 2. Unzip it and upload to _/wp-content/plugins/_
-3. Open WordPress admin - Plugins and click "Activate" next to the plugin
+3. Open WordPress admin - Plugins and click "Activate" next to plugin
 4. Activate & open plugin's settings from Media>Increase Upload Size.